Vacua in locally de Sitter cosmologies, and how to distinguish them: Stress-energy tensor

 For the two-point differential operator in~\eqref{eq:T-ren-general}, for the image terms we may therefore replace ${\mathcal{D}}_{\mu\nu}$ by

 and, again for the image terms, we need not specify at which point the metric tensors in \eqref{eq:Dforus-formula} are evaluated.

-Second, recall from Sections \ref{sec:coshchart-quantisation} and \ref{sec:sinhchart-qft} that we now consider the cosh chart FRW spacetimes with $\lambda = 2\pi/p$ with $p=2,3,...$, denoted by~$M_p$, and on them the induced vacuum~$|0_p\rangle$, and the sinh chart FRW spacetimes with arbitrary~$\lambda_1$, and on them the Euclidean quotient state.
+Second, recall from Sections \ref{sec:coshchart-quantisation} and \ref{sec:sinhchart-qft} that we now consider the cosh scale factor FRW spacetimes with $\lambda = 2\pi/p$ with $p=2,3,...$, denoted by~$M_p$, and on them the induced vacuum~$|0_p\rangle$, and the sinh scale factor FRW spacetimes with arbitrary~$\lambda_1$, and on them the Euclidean quotient state.
 In these states, we have

 where

 and $\mathcal{Z}_r$ and the index set $I$ depend on the quotient: in the $M_p$ spacetime, with $p=2,3,\ldots$, working in the chart $(t,\chi)$~\eqref{ClosedSpatialSection-dS}, we have